Other message formats : LISTEN 1hr33min | MP3 21.1MB | PDF 125KB

 24 “No one can serve two masters; for either he will hate the one and love the other, or he will be devoted to one and despise the other.
 You cannot serve God and wealth.

 In verses 22 and 23, the Lord Jesus refers to the lamp of the body.
 Here, He is talking about spiritual insight and perception.
 He says: “The eye is the lamp of the body; so then if your eye is clear, your whole body will be full of light.
 But if your eye is bad, your whole body will be full of darkness.
-If therefore the light that is in you is darkness, how great is the darkness!”
+If then the light that is in you is darkness, how great is the darkness!”

 Material wealth in itself does not have enduring value in God's kingdom.
-However, our approach and attitude towards it reveal the spirit of discipleship and the meaning of our profession of faith in God, our submission to God, and the reality of our love and concern for others.
-Consequently, it has a significant bearing on our walk with God and our eternal well-being.
+However, our approach and attitude towards it reveal the quality of our spirit of discipleship and the meaning of our profession of faith in God, our submission to God, and the reality of our love and concern for others.
+We may say we love the Lord, we love our neighbours, and that we have an eternal perspective to life.
+But if we also love material wealth, it calls into question the meaning and reality of our profession, our values and the condition of our heart.

 So let us realise that if we are unhealthy in this area of material wealth, it may indicate that the professions of our lips are just that.
 There may not be the reality in our hearts.
-We may think we really love the Lord with all our hearts, but it may be just feelings.
+We may think we really love the Lord with all our hearts, but it may just be feelings.

-Luke 18:22
+Luke 18:18–22

-When Jesus heard this, He said to him, “One thing you still lack; sell all that you possess and distribute it to the poor, and you shall have treasure in heaven; and come, follow Me.”
+22 When Jesus heard this, He said to him, “One thing you still lack; sell all that you possess and distribute it to the poor, and you shall have treasure in heaven; and come, follow Me.”

-Here was a man who was extremely rich, but it is quite clear that he was not truly rich for he had no treasure in heaven.
-He wanted to have eternal life.
-The Lord told him what he had to do, but he did not fulfil the condition.
+Here was an extremely rich man.
+But he was not truly rich, for he had no treasure in heaven.
+He wanted to have eternal life, but he was unwilling to do as the Lord had instructed.
 He went away, sad and grieved.
 It is sad that riches so gripped this man that he was hindered from becoming truly rich.

 Sell all we possess and distribute to the poor?

 Does the Lord require this of us all?
-Do we have to sell all we possess and distribute to the poor before we can be His disciples, before we can enter the kingdom of God?
+Do we have to sell all we possess and distribute it to the poor before we can be His disciples, before we can enter the kingdom of God?

 The Lord Jesus did not require Zaccheus to give away all his possessions.